 In English, it is common to begin both personal letters and business correspondence with "Dear ___" and to end them with "Sincerely."
 In Spanish, however, there is more variation depending on how formal you wish to be.

-Greetings: In personal correspondence, the equivalent of "dear" is querido or querida, depending on the sex of the person.
+Greetings: In personal correspondence, the equivalent of "dear" is querido or querida (the past participle of querer), depending on the sex of the person.
 The plural form can also be used.
-In Spanish, it is more common to follow the greeting with a colon rather than the comma usually used in English.
+In Spanish, it is the rule to follow the greeting with a colon rather than the comma usually used in English.
+Use of a comma is seen as an Anglicism.

-- Queridos Juan y Lisa (Dear John and Lisa)
+- Queridos Juan y Lisa: (Dear Juan and Lisa,)

 If you don't know the name of the person you're writing to, you can use the following formats: